 An Emotional Goodbye

-Prior to the grand finale, Natale Miceli from Walter and Evelyn Redfield Center invited Suzanne onstage to dance as he sang Dean Martin’s classic “That’s Amore.”
+Prior to the grand finale, Natale Miceli from Walter and Evelyn Redfield Day Services invited Suzanne on stage to dance as he sang Dean Martin’s classic “That’s Amore.”
 The whole audience broke out into song as the two waltzed their way across the stage.

 After another singalong, appropriately being “Happy Trails,” Suzanne was then given an opportunity to say a few words.
 “When my son was born, I stayed home for two years,” she said.
 “When I went back to one of the programs, I remember I was waiting for that director to come down and talk to me.
 As I was sitting the people from that program started to come in.
 That had to be the happiest moment of my life, and I knew I was home and that it was where I should be.
 It’s going to be very hard for me not to be a part of this, but you will always, always be in my heart.”